Closed oriented 3-manifolds are subtle equivalence classes of plane graphs: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:motivationtopprelim} the motivation, the topological preliminaries and an epistemological view of the work are discussed.
 The proof of the Theorem \ref{theo:theorem} is given in Section \ref{sec:prooftheorem}.
 A reduced but sufficient form of this coin calculus having 36 coins (and moves) is obtained in Section \ref{sec:roleribbonmoves}.
-In Section \ref{sec:conclusion} I display a census (no misses, no duplicates) of the closed, oriented, connected, prime 3-manifold induced by blinks up to 8 edges.
+In Section \ref{sec:conclusion}a complete census with no duplicates of the closed, oriented, connected, prime 3-manifold induced by blinks up to 8 edges.